photkosee/comp6080-airbrb/BONUS.md

 - Apply filters automatically when typing or adding new filters (one of the forum post confirmed that this can be counted as one of the bonus features)

 ### 2.4.1 Making a booking and checking its status
+- The total price can change according to users booking a new booking
 - Allow users to delete a booking they booked with a pending status in a list booking card

 ### 2.5.2.
 Viewing booking requests and history for a hosted listing